richardfan1126/richardfan1126.github.io/_posts/2024-03-03-what-you-see-is-what-you-get-building-a-verifiable-enclave-image.markdown

 ---
 layout: post
-title:  "What You Dee is What You Get - Building a Verifiable Enclave Image"
+title:  "What You See is What You Get - Building a Verifiable Enclave Image"
 date:   "2024-03-03"
 author: Richard Fan
 toc:    true